 Nature lover?
 Adventure seeker?
 History geek?
-Hang on as I present one of the most thrilling Dubuque Iowa activities to you!
+Hang on as I present you one of the most thrilling Dubuque, Iowa activities!

-Sky Tours offers a two-hour guided adventure in all nine-zip lining courses in the YMCA Union Park Camp.
+Sky Tours offers a two-hour guided adventure in all nine zip-lining courses in the YMCA Union Park Camp.
 With this package, you get to take part in an adventure while learning about the history of Dubuque.
-It’s perfect for family trips and gatherings or team-building with friends and workmates!
+It’s perfect for family trips, gatherings, or team-building with friends and workmates!

 The nine-zip lining course each offers a different experience.
-The first ones are shorter and closer to the ground, kind of warming you up as a newbie zipliner.
-As you move from one course to another, you’ll feel the lines getting longer, faster, and higher.
+The first ones are shorter and closer to the ground, warming you up as a newbie zipliner.
+As you move from one course to another, the lines get longer, faster, and higher.

 The popular zip lines are ‘The Hawks Nest’, ‘The Air Strike’, and ‘The Dual’.
 These courses include a fun game, some racing, and a little bit of trekking.